n-octo-n/n8n-nodes-curl/README.md

 ## Quirks

 * Currently, this node only supports dealing with text data.
 If any HTTP endpoint you call with this node returns binary data, there's no guarantee that the result will be fine.
+* Currently, only Linux hosts are supported.
+All kinds of containers work fine, but Windows and macOS don't work yet.

 ## Resources